FMMT666/SiSeLi/doc/slReadme.txt

       - *NEW* added slCountPacket()
       - *CHG* reworked complete packet send/write algorithm
       - *CHG* increased simultaneously usable serial ports to 16

+    V0.7, refactoring
+      - *NEW* started to remove old C-style stuff
+      - *NEW* unlimited amount of serial ports (previously limited to 16)
+      - *CHG* slMount() does not require the handle argument any longer.
+      - *CHG* slReadByte() does not require the 2nd argument if NONBLOCKING